A return to venues, guided by 'The 7th Hand'

 "The energy of the room, it's like going into this portal," Wilkins went on, marveling.
 "That's something that I missed during the pandemic, and now, it feels like people are hungry again.
 The room has a power again."

 Our year-end package from NPR Music, The Story of Jazz in 2022, which we will publish this week, could be understood in one sense as a testament to that power, and everything that went into its restoration.
-Harmony Holiday reflects on some of the vital stories that hover around the edges of the room, offstage or backstage.
 Marcus J. Moore attests to the breakout success of the category-exploding keyboardist Julius Rodriguez, drawing in part from a few tantalizing in-person encounters.
-And Larry Blumenfeld reflects on the groundbreaking year enjoyed by composer Tyshawn Sorey, whose Monochromatic Light (Afterlife) was an immersive revelation in its staging at the Park Avenue Armory this fall.
+Larry Blumenfeld reflects on the groundbreaking year enjoyed by composer Tyshawn Sorey, whose Monochromatic Light (Afterlife) was an immersive revelation in its staging at the Park Avenue Armory this fall.
+And Harmony Holiday reflects on some of the vital stories that hover around the edges of the room, offstage or backstage.

 In other words, this is neither a comprehensive survey nor a definitive statement, and you can look elsewhere for the official stirrings of critical consensus.
 But we'll also be sharing some of our other highlights on record: moments that took us someplace, even as they rooted us to the spot.